 During my journey back, we stopped off at The Grampian Mountains and here I had a little rest, taking a gentle walk around the National Park.
 You will see I found a gorgeous waterfall and the cascading water down the blackened rock face was mesmerising.

 The noise of the water in the cool winter air was unbelievably relaxing and it helped to clear my head and to start recovering from being poorly.
 I was disappointed to miss out on going to Adelaide but at the same time excited that I would now be heading to Tasmania.
 My flight was the next morning so all I had to do was get a restful nights sleep and start planning ahead for my accommodation and sort out what I wanted to do next.
-The excitement and adventures continue apace in the next stage of my adventure was about to begin, with more interesting and memorable experiences to be had…
+The excitement and adventures continue apace in the next stage of my adventure which was to begin, with more interesting and memorable experiences to be had…